1 injured in Florida high school shooting, officials say

 Gunshots broke out at Forest High School in Ocala, some 38 miles south of Gainesville.
-One person was injured in the shooting and is being treated by medics, according to the Marion County Sheriff's Office.
+One person was injured in the shooting, according to the Marion County Sheriff's Office.

 Authorities have urged the public to avoid the area and asked parents to await further direction from the school on how to pick up their children.

+School district officials said it was not immediately clear whether the incident was intentional or accidental.

+Around 2,200 students attend Forest High School.
+The students were evacuated and the high school placed on lockdown, along with 17 other schools in the area, according to Marion County Public Schools.

-The shooting happened just minutes before thousands of students across the country rally against school gun violence in an event called the National School Walkout.
+The shooting happened just minutes before thousands of students across the country were set to rally against school gun violence in an event called the National School Walkout.
 The event is taking place on the anniversary of the massacre at Columbine High School in Colorado, where two students opened fire in 1999, killing 12 classmates and one teacher.

 However, one of the student organizers of Friday's walkout said the event is a direct response to the mass shooting in February at Marjory Stoneman Douglas High School in Parkland, Florida, which left 17 students and educators dead.